jaeyk/comp_thinking_social_science/.github/ISSUE_TEMPLATE/coding-questions.md

 ---
 name: Coding questions
-about: 'Coding questions '
+about: 'Questions related to the conceptual parts of the course '
 title: ''
 labels: coding_questions
-assignees: ''
+assignees: jaeyk

 ---